 As a thought experiment, imagine if one evening Amazon CEO Jeff Bezos had one too many cocktails and errantly gave an order to purchase your bank.
 Imagine further that, a bit embarrassed from this mishap, Bezos sent an Amazon strategy officer to figure out what exactly the company had bought and how to make “lemonade” out of a legacy investment.
 Let’s dive into what a US bank acquisition can look like.

-The following fictional memo describes what the team at Cornerstone Advisors imagines would transpire.
+The following fictional memo and bank mergers and acquisitions case study describes what the team at Cornerstone Advisors imagines would transpire.
 The framework to assess the acquired bank is based upon Bezos’ famous 2016 shareholder letter that outlines Amazon’s core business philosophy.

 To: Jeff Bezos – CEO

 The following memo outlines my assessment and recommendations concerning our bank acquisition of Acme Bank, a $5 billion institution located in Metropolis, USA.
 Acme has doubled its size in the past five years with acquisitions of smaller community banks.
 From what I have learned about bank performance ratios, earnings are solid at a 1.27% return on assets or “ROA.”

 In order to assess this corporate investment, I reviewed Acme according to four principles outlined in Mr. Bezos’ “Day 1 defense kit” that forces our company to maintain the energy and rigor of a startup.

 While the Acme team knows parts of the business well, this bank operates primarily with a Day 2 “stasis” mindset.
 I anticipate great resistance to the changes I am recommending: